husainsugema/portfolioprojects/README.md

 ## Python Web Scraping

 ### Description
 This project demonstrates how to scrape data from websites using Python.
 It includes extracting data from web pages, cleaning the data, and storing it in a structured format for further analysis.
+The dataset was obtained from [Wikipedia](https://en.wikipedia.org/wiki/List_of_largest_companies_by_revenue).

 ### Key Skills
 - Web Scraping with Python (BeautifulSoup, Requests)